 - Homemade mini pie crusts – You can make these little pies using your favorite oil crust or butter crust recipe.
-Remember when using your own dough you will have a lightly floured surface while cutting the dough disks.
+Remember when using your own dough, you will need a lightly floured surface while cutting the dough disks.

 PREP: Wash and chop the fresh fruit into chunks.
 Preheat oven to 425 degrees.

 Step 1: Add the berries and rhubarb to a large mixing bowl.

 Step 2: Combine flour, cornstarch, sugar, and vanilla, with the strawberries and rhubarb.
 Stir and set aside.

 Step 3: Unroll the crust on a piece of parchment paper and use a round cookie cutter to circles in the pie dough.
 Gather the dough scraps and re-roll to cut out the remaining dough rounds.

 Step 4: Press the dough into the muffin cups of a well-greased pan.